-- (3) Risk management system related to financial instruments - (i) Credit risk (risk related to business connections' contract nonperformance) management
+(3) Risk management system related to financial instruments

+(i) Credit risk (risk related to business connections' contract non-performance) management In accordance with the receivable management rules, the

 In accordance with the receivable management rules, the Company and its consolidated subsidiaries have systems enabling the management of due dates and balances and periodic assessment of major trading partners' credit standing.
 In using derivative transactions, the Group uses financial institutions with high credit standing to mitigate credit risk in the event of nonperformance by counterparties.